 On November 19, 2015 Benicia Tree Foundation hosted the California Conservation Corps at Lake Herman Regional Park.
 They were able to plant 79 coast live oak, 20 valley oak, and four California buckeye tree saplings in the two drainage washes.
 The Foundation organized volunteers to visit the tree saplings to weed and mulch the trees and water them during the dry season.
 After about three years, about 90% of the tree saplings survived and became established and began to thrive on their own.

 Based on the success of this pilot project, the City allowed the Foundation to expand the tree planting in 2019.
 Now, there are over 140 locations in the watershed with native trees at various stages of growth.
-The Foundation has also evolved its methods of growing these trees in the watershed.
+In 2020, the Foundation partnered with the local chapter of the California Native Plant Society to grow trees at their native plant nursery in Vallejo for planting in the open space.

 In 2021, the City began an update of the Parks Master Plan.
 The Foundation is participating in this update and has requested that the City expand its planting of native trees in the 1,700+ acres of open space owned by the City.
 Click here to find out more about this opportunity.